 In the event that a complete digital fast is not feasible for your lifestyle, consider implementing a screen-free morning or night routine instead.

 Chances are, one of the first things you do as soon as you wake up is check your phone for notifications.
 Instead of reaching for your phone in the morning, you could try to incorporate the following habits into your routine:

 - Doing a morning meditation or affirmation.

 In addition to reducing your screen time in the morning, it’s also a good idea to limit your screen time before bed.
 In fact, the CDC recommends removing electronic devices from the bedroom entirely to practice good sleep hygiene.

-5. Implement a no screens at the dinner table rule
+5. Implement a no-screen rule at the dinner table

 A conversation with someone preoccupied with their phone can feel frustrating and one-sided.
 Most of the time, their attention is too focused on their phone to actually listen to what you’re saying.

 If you want to unplug and be more present at mealtimes, consider trying a no-screen rule.
 Eliminating the distractions of phones fosters more meaningful conversations.
 This allows you to fully connect and give your undivided attention to others at the table.

 Practicing a no-screen rule yourself might encourage others to do the same as well.
 If you’re dining out at a restaurant, you could turn it into a fun game in which the person who reaches for their phone first has to pay for the bill.